DevOps-Nirvana/Chalice-PynamoDB-Docker-Starter-Kit/README.md

 This code is/was originally from: [Chalice-PynamoDB-Docker-Starter-Kit](https://github.com/DevOps-Nirvana/Chalice-PynamoDB-Docker-Starter-Kit/)

-This repo makes a great boilerplate/foundation/bootstrap/starter kit to help you get started with AWS's [DynamoDB](https://aws.amazon.com/dynamodb/), Python's [PynamoDB](https://github.com/pynamodb/PynamoDB/), and [AWS's Chalice](https://github.com/aws/chalice) quickly which orchestrates creating and deploying an REST API on [AWS Lambda](https://aws.amazon.com/lambda/) and [AWS API Gateway](https://aws.amazon.com/api-gateway/).
+This repo makes a great boilerplate/foundation/bootstrap/starter kit to help you get started with AWS's [DynamoDB](https://aws.amazon.com/dynamodb/), Python's [PynamoDB](https://github.com/pynamodb/PynamoDB/), and [AWS's Chalice](https://github.com/aws/chalice) quickly, which orchestrates creating and deploying a REST API on [AWS Lambda](https://aws.amazon.com/lambda/) and [AWS API Gateway](https://aws.amazon.com/api-gateway/).
 Combined, this makes an easy to use boilerplate for architecting an application on AWS using technologies that are serverless-friendly and operate at very little cost.

-This is my personal boilerplate for numerous personal and professional serverless applications on AWS.
+This is my own boilerplate for numerous personal and professional serverless applications on AWS.
 This repository is an example of my work and of numerous best-practices of both my own and of the industry.

  * An example of [Dockerfile best-practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) see [Dockerfile](./Dockerfile)
  * An example of Docker Compose best-practices for ease of understanding, support, development, migrations, services, health checks, auto-restarting upon failures, auto-reload upon code changes, and keeping your Docker Compose file as DRY as possible with all the features and complexity with [YAML anchors](https://www.educative.io/blog/advanced-yaml-syntax-cheatsheet#anchors).
 See [docker-compose.yml](./docker-compose.yml)